PreyeP/E-commerce-Shopping-Trends-and-Customer-Behaviour-Analysis/README.md

 This analysis provides a foundational understanding of customer behavior and shopping trends within the dataset.
 The insights highlight opportunities for targeted marketing, optimized inventory management, and strategic promotional planning.

 ### Recommendations
+Based on the analysis done on the dataset, the following recommendations are advised

 - Tailored Marketing: Develop gender-specific campaigns for accessories and footwear.
 - Seasonal Inventory: Prioritize clothing stock for Spring, Winter, and Fall, while re-evaluating strategies for outerwear.